 Robert J. Buckley in Sir Edward Elgar (1905)

 The British composer Edward Elgar composed his orchestral Enigma Variations in 1898-99.
 That masterpiece transformed his reputation from a provincial itinerant music teacher to a world-class composer.
-The Enigma Variations is a riddle in three parts consisting of:
+The Enigma Variations is a riddle in three parts:

 Elgar advised the Enigma Theme is a counterpoint to a famous melody that is not heard yet plays “through and over” the set of Variations.
 The search for that absent tune spawned a speculative frenzy that continues unabated to this day.
 No purported melodic solution has ever gained widespread acceptance because scholars claim Elgar took his secret to the grave in February 1934.
 Even if the correct tune was proposed, the conventional wisdom insists there is no viable way to authenticate it.